mongodb-labs/mongo-web-shell/docs/rest_api.md

   returns the associated URI.
 A user can make requests to the returned URI (see the API below) to interact with the backing mongo instance.

-  Creating a db resource involves copying an initial mongoDB database template.
+  Creating a db resource involves copying an initial mongoDB database data set.
     * __Params__: N/A
     * __Returns__:
         * *uri*: The URI to use when querying the new resource.
 It is of the